Best Userback alternative for website feedback in 2026

 Key differences from Userback:

-• Deeper technical capture: Console logs, network requests, and environment data.
+• Deep technical capture: Console logs, network requests, and environment data on every report, alongside session replay.

 Pros: